BigDaMa/raha/README.md

    ![Promising Strategies](pictures/ui_strategies.png)
    ![Drill Down](pictures/ui_clusters.png)
    ![Dashboard](pictures/ui_dashboard.png)

+Hint:
+The pre-trained model inside the repo is only a sample for using the notebooks.
+Refrain from relying on that for your experiments.
+If you need to use the pre-trained models for Baran, please download the Wikipedia revision histories and use Baran to train a model.

 ## References
 You can find more information about this project and the authors [here](https://dl.acm.org/doi/abs/10.1145/3299869.3324956) and [here](https://dl.acm.org/doi/abs/10.14778/3407790.3407801).
 You can also use the following bib entries to cite this project and the corresponding research papers.